March Madness 2019 Bracket: Early Projections for Top Four Seeds

 We're giving the edge to the Wildcats because of a projected strong performance in the SEC tournament, a competition that they've dominated in recent years, and a head-to-head win over North Carolina.

-Kentucky's won the last four SEC tournaments and it enters Nashville with six wins in its last seven games.
+Kentucky's won the last four SEC tournaments, and it enters Nashville with six wins in its last seven games.
 The lone loss during that stretch came to Tennessee.

 By continuing its dominance at the SEC tournament, John Calipari's team earns an edge in the season series over Tennessee to add to its neutral-court win over the Tar Heels.